Posted by: Cailyn | November 6, 2009

 Coconut is not only delicious, it’s a good source of medium-chain saturated fats.
 Why are medium-chain fats good?
 Because they can be absorbed directly instead of having to be broken down in the gut.
 This is great for some quick, long-lasting energy and perfect for people who may have trouble digesting fats because of some digestive problems caused by a high-carb lifestyle.
 Coconuts are 90% saturated fat- and who here doesn’t love saturated fat?
 Saturated fat is used all over your body and improves your cholesterol, immune system and your general sense of well-being.
 (This high amount of saturated fat is why coconut oil is solid at room temperature, like beef fat or lard.)
 Coconut is particularly good for boosting your immune system because the main saturated fat in coconut is lauric acid (this turns into monolaurin in the body).
 Lauric acid is antimicrobial and not only prevents pathogens from setting up camp in your body, it can convince them to high-tail it out if they have moved in.
 Great news during flu season, right?

-Of course, coconut also has good vitamins and minerals as well as a good amount of fiber.
+Of course, coconut also has good vitamins and minerals as well as a large amount of fiber.
 It also tastes sweet but doesn’t contain a lot of sugar.
 Coconut oil is an even better source of lauric acid than raw coconut.
 Coconut oil is a great way to get some extra fat, because a paleo lifestyle should be a high-fat lifestyle.
 But let’s face it, very few of us want to choke down a spoonful or two of room temperature coconut oil or even melt it in some tea and drink it.
 I have found a solution that, if I may say so myself, is genius.
 Read on.

 If you like this recipe, this site sells the coconut butter in 8lb or 16lb buckets which is cheaper than buying individual jars.